acuvity/mcp-servers-registry/mcp-server-desktop-commander/charts/mcp-server-desktop-commander/README.md

 **Description**:

 ```

                         Read the contents of a file from the file system or a URL with optional offset and length parameters.

                         Prefer this over 'execute_command' with cat/type for viewing files.

-Supports partial file reading with 'offset' (start line, default: 0) and 'length' (max lines to read, default: configurable via 'fileReadLineLimit' setting, initially 1000).
+                        Supports partial file reading with:
+                        - 'offset' (start line, default: 0)
+                        - 'length' (max lines to read, default: configurable via 'fileReadLineLimit' setting, initially 1000)

                         When reading from the file system, only works within allowed directories.
-Can fetch content from URLs when isUrl parameter is set to true (URLs are always read in full regardless of offset/length).
+                        Can fetch content from URLs when isUrl parameter is set to true
+                        (URLs are always read in full regardless of offset/length).

                         Handles text files normally and image files are returned as viewable images.
                         Recognized image types: PNG, JPEG, GIF, WebP.

                         IMPORTANT: Always use absolute paths (starting with '/' or drive letter like 'C:\') for reliability.
 Relative paths may fail as they depend on the current working directory.
 Tilde paths (~/...) might not work in all contexts.
 Unless the user explicitly asks for relative paths, use absolute paths.
                         This command can be referenced as "DC: ..." or "use Desktop Commander to ..." in your instructions.
 ```

 **Parameter**: